fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Richard Sprague, [So Should I Eat Apples, or Not?](https://medium.com/neodotlife/review-of-viome-f024423a3d3a) (_NEO.LIFE_, February 2018).

 {% include alert.html class='danger' title='Reading reflection' text="
 Everyone writes on the same question today: What is your opinion on genetically informed diets?
 Take a broad philosophical approach to answering the question.
-Avoid simplistic and unhelpful conclusions like "if it works than it's good".
-Sure, that's true for everything.
-The real question is: can they EVER work?
+Avoid simplistic and unhelpful conclusions like 'if it works then it's fine'.
+Think about questions like: Can they EVER work?
 And if they COULD, would that entail a health/productive relationship to food?
 "%}